davidsantiago/clojure-csv/README.md

 --------------

 * Updated library to 1.1.0.
+* Reorganized namespaces to fit better with my perception of Clojure standards.
+  Specifically, the main namespace is now clojure-csv.core.
 * Significantly faster on parsing.
 There should be additional speed improvements possible when Clojure 1.2 is released.
 * Support for more error checking with \*strict\* var.